JontyMC/docker-demo/README.md

 1. Lets run 5 environments in one line:```for i in {1..5}; do COMPOSE_PROJECT_NAME=env$i docker-compose -f docker-compose-multi.yml up -d; done```
 1. Show running containers:```docker ps -a```

-* Possible to override docker compose
+* Possible to extend docker compose using another file, so you could have a production compose and a local or testing override compose that will build one or more of the images

 ##Running Tests